wtsi-ic/wtsi-software-policy/POLICY.md

 written by staff as opposed to third parties, any missing GRL copyright notices should be added alongside third-party copyright notices.

-The license status of each piece of code not under GRL copyright should be determined, and the entire package should only be released under a license that is compatible with the terms of all individual licenses.
-If the licenses are incompatible, further distribution of the software should be stopped until the situation can be resolved.
-It may be necessary to remove some component of the software in order to legally release such software, although in some cases it may also be possible to contact the copyright holder for one or more of the components and obtain a different license for the code.
+The licence status of each piece of code not under GRL copyright should be determined, and the entire package should only be released under a licence that is compatible with the terms of all individual licences.
+If the licences are incompatible, further distribution of the software should be stopped until the situation can be resolved.
+It may be necessary to remove some component of the software in order to legally release such software, although in some cases it may also be possible to contact the copyright holder for one or more of the components and obtain a different licence for the code.

 # <a name="policy.copyright.risks"></a> Risks of non-compliance